romcon/GRIDOPT/README.md

 ## Documentation

+For EPRI developers, see the guides documentation in `https://github.com/romcon/guides/wiki/Low-Level-Stack#gridopt`.

-The documentation for this package can be found in http://gridopt.readthedocs.io/.
+Version 1.3.6 documentation for this library can be found online `http://pfnet-python.readthedocs.io`.
+But, it is preferred that you build the documentation using Sphinx (prerequisite) by going to the docs folder.
+Then run `make html` to build html documentation (for example).